huggybaird/docoptic-file-api/README.md

 ## tesseract and pytesseract install
 need to install pyteseeract. this sits on the tesseract in %PATH% which is native to windows/linux

+##wkhtmltopdf install
+need to install wk<html>toPDF more info here: https://wkhtmltopdf.org/ also need to add to PATH environment variable

 --------------------------------------------------------
 <a name="verify-installation-is-running"></a>